josediaz449/SimpleBugGame/README.md

 # SimpleGame
-BugPiece game created with Java.
+Bug game created with Java.

+Move bug with arrow keys or AWSD and eat food.
+Bug speeds up with each food eaten.
+If you touch the walls, GAME OVER.